 Love is a complicated thing that involves internal feelings.
-From the first date to the wedding ceremony, there are many twists, turns, intense feelings, and emotions that take place.
+From the first date to the wedding ceremony, many twists, turns, intense feelings, and emotions take place.
 And one thing most people realize is that the way they feel about their partner changes over time – and that doesn’t always mean negatively, it can be positive feelings.

-If you’re wondering about the difference between compassionate vs passionate love, you’re not alone.
+If you’re wondering about the difference between compassionate and passionate love, you’re not alone.
 These are two very valid kinds of love, and most people feel both of them during a span of a relationship.

 Knowing the difference between compassionate and passionate love can help you determine your true romantic feelings about a relationship – and that’s precisely what this article is talking about today.

 - Compassionate vs Passionate: What is Passionate Love?

 - Characteristics of Passionate Love

 - Compassionate vs Passionate: What is Compassionate Love?